mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 - Grade: C+

-The rack mount is okay not great.
+The rack mount is okay, not great.
 It's a decent value for the price.
 PoE HATs for a Raspberry Pi 4 are generally around $XX, so that alone is like XX% of the price.

 The craftsmanship on the rack mount itself is mediocre.
 The pieces don't fit together that well.
 There are substantial gaps around the HDMI ports.

 The HDMI ports are also secured poorly to the mount.
 When I plug in an HDMI cable, the connector bends and strains.
 I worry they're going to snap off one day.

-PoE tends to generate a lot of heat, so it's good that these come with an integrated fan, but the fan is loud.
-It's too loud for me, and I've disabled them on each of my Pis.
-That works fine as long as I don't do anything CPU-intensive on the Pi.
+PoE tends to generate a lot of heat, so it's good that these come with an integrated fan, but the fan is too loud for me.
+It's a constant high-pitch whirring, so I've disabled the fans on each of my Pis.
+They could overheat without the fans, but it just means the CPU throttles or shuts down, which isn't a big deal for my hobby projects.

 Lastly, the instructions are terrible.
 Step one is to screw in the OLED.
 Okay, that's fine.
 Step two is to screw in the power button.
 Sure, easy peasy.
 Step three is: okay, put together five other things simultaneously!